 The latest research, and plenty of hard-earned wisdom from pro bike fitters, points to something surprising.
 Those thick, cushy seats?
 They can sometimes cause more harm than good.
 Here’s why:

-- Nerve Compression: Soft padding often fails to relieve pressure on key nerves and arteries that run right through the perineum, leading to numbness that, if ignored, can become a long-term problem.
+- Nerve Compression: Soft padding often fails to relieve pressure on key nerves and arteries that run through the perineum, leading to numbness that, if ignored, can become a long-term problem.

 The Rise of Personalization: Adjustment Over Absorption